 The Lheidli T’enneh Natural Resource Department helps coordinate natural resource activities that take place on Lheidli T’enneh territory.
 When industry and government wish to pursue forestry, mining, oil and gas exploration or other activities, the Natural Resource Department communicates between industry and government applicants, Chief and Council, and the Lheidli T’enneh band office Executive Director to address any concerns and ensure the activities are undertaken responsibly while respecting the needs of Lheidli T’enneh people.

-Chusnatlo Sam is the Lheidli T’enneh Natural Resources Referrals Manager.
-Chus takes on multiple roles as a liaison, coordinating communication between industry and governments applying for natural resource use on Lheidli T’enneh land.
+Lheidli T’enneh Natural Resources Manager takes on multiple roles as a liaison, coordinating communication between industry and governments applying for natural resource use on Lheidli T’enneh land.
 This includes internal strategizing and face-to-face meetings so that negotiations are fair and concerns are addressed.
-Chus also writes his own invoices, performs GIS analysis for other departments, processes referrals, and is the spill response agent when something happens on band land.
-Currently the sole employee in the Natural Resources Department, Chus is a man of many talents while looking after 5.4 million hectares of territory, 1.3 million of which belongs exclusively to Lheidli T’enneh.
-His background and education make him qualified for his role and a valuable asset to the band.
+Natural Resources Manager also writes own invoices, performs GIS analysis for other departments when necessary, processes referrals, and is the spill response agent when something happens on band land.
+The manager supervises the department which is responsible for looking after 5.4 million hectares of territory, 1.3 million of which belong exclusively to Lheidli T’enneh.

 As the GIS Technician in the Natural Resources Department, Dalainey Bozoki performs GIS Analysis and creates a variety of maps of Lheidli’s Territory & the surrounding area.